agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 The source for the test and the server are available [here](https://github.com/agourlay/cornichon/tree/master/cornichon-check/src/test/scala/com/github/agourlay/cornichon/check/examples/stringReverse).

-More often that not, using `forAll` is enough to cover the most common use cases.
-But sometimes, we want not only to have random values generated but also random interactions with the system under tests.
+More often than not, using `forAll` is enough to cover the most common use cases.
+But sometimes we not only want to have random values generated but also random interactions with the system under tests.

 ## Second flavour - Random model exploration

 The initial inspiration came after reading the following article [Property based integration testing using Haskell!](https://functional.works-hub.com/learn/property-based-integration-testing-using-haskell-6c25c) which describes a way to tackle the problem of property based testing for HTTP APIs.

-It is still a great introduction to the problem we are trying to solve although the implementations are significantly different.
+It is still a great introduction to the problem we are trying to solve, although the implementations are significantly different.

 ### Concepts